TP-2C-SARFRAZ-ZHOU/TP-2C-SARFRAZ-ZHOU/README.md

 ## Descrition
 TP-JS / Poneys, Unicorns and stuff

-number of poney 10
+'number of poney 10'
-Deadpool and Spider man are unique
+'Deadpool and Spider man are unique'
-##

 ## Instalation
 Recover the project on the git :